Broughton Hackett: History

+The name Broughton derives from the Old English brōctūn meaning 'settlement by the brook'.
+The affix Hackett derives from the Hackett family who held land here from the latter half of the 12th century.

 The lands came under Pershore Abbey and then under the manor of Hampton Lovett.
 The village church of St. Leonard is thought to date back to the 14th century.

+The village is recorded in the Domesday Book as having 2 cottagers, 2 farmers and 2 slaves.

 Amenities

 The village has a pub, the March Hare Inn.
 The village also has Saint Leonards Church with bells dating back to the early 1300s.

 Governance

 The village comes under the Upton Snodsbury ward of Wychavon District Council, and the Upton Snodsbury division of Worcestershire County Council.
 The village is represented by the district councillor, Linda Robinson.
-The parliamentary constituency is Mid Worcestershire, Nigel Huddleston as the conservative MP.
+The parliamentary constituency is Droitwich and Evesham, Nigel Huddleston is the conservative MP.